 Effective June 30, 2002, the asset valuation method recognizes 20% of the difference between actual and expected investment return in each of the current and preceding four years.
 This method was phased in over the next five years.
 All assets are valued at fair value.
 Assets are accounted for on an accrued basis and are taken directly from financial statements audited by KPMG LLP.
 Valuation assets are constrained to a range of 80% to 120% of the fair value of assets.

-Changes in Methods Since the Prior Valuation
+Changes in Methods since the Prior Valuation

-There have been no changes in methods since the prior valuation, except for any described in the healthcare sections below.
+There were no changes in valuation methods since the prior valuation.

 C. Valuation of Medical Benefits